codegenixdev/file-manager-frontend-tutorial/script.md

+desc:
+zustand video
+react query video

+first comment on video that do you want to implemnt using nextjs or??

+---

 if you want to follow along and to save your time, i decided to create a starting template project where i have setup a simple react vite project with material ui and a few other libraries to help us get started with the project

 ```bash